 “I can only assume that [clinics] are making up their own protocols,” she added.

 There is no doubt Brits love their vitamins supplements and energy boosting powders – we’re spending around £961 million on them according to one market report.
 But the advice from these professionals is to think twice about whether a drip really the best way to get them.

 “I can see no justification for offering them in these circumstances.
 Anything taken intravenously should be regulated and backed by proper clinical trials,” Shenkin says.

 Instead he recommends a healthy diet or an oral supplement that has the daily recommended dose.
 That is more than enough for the vast majority of us.*

 Do not have an IV vitamin drip if you have:

 Always check with your GP before having any intravenous vitamin treatments.

-*The only exception here is vitamin D. Public health England recommends we take a daily supplement of vitamin D, especially during the colder months.
+*The only exception here is vitamin D. Public health England recommends we take an oral daily supplement of vitamin D, especially during the colder months.